 The difference between the МА fan and Alligator is that the latter is one indicator consisting of 3 MAs while the former consists of three individual indicators.
 Furthermore, Alligator has built-in price shifts for all three МАs.
 And lastly, Alligator is a more visually friendly tool.
 (Although it’s a matter of taste.)

-In fact, if you add the shifts to the MA, you’ll get the Alligator indicator.
+If you add the shifts to the MA, you’ll get the Alligator indicator.

-Along with the default reversal indicators which are built in МТ4, you can use other reversal tools available online.
+Along with the default reversal indicators which are built-in МТ4, you can use other reversal tools available online.

 Don’t get your hopes too high, though.
 There is no such indicator that would predict a market reversal with a 100% accuracy.
 Instead of showing the exact reversal spots, reversal indicators only signal the probability of a reversal.

 Many beginning Forex traders confuse graphic analysis (price reversals) with indicator analysis (trend reversals).